-6. Airbnb & family hostels for cheap accommodation.
-We are regulars with Airbnb, we have used it for a few years and love it.
+We are regulars with Airbnb and family friendly hostels.
+We have used them for a few years and love it.
 If you don’t know what Airbnb is; it’s a website where you can find holidays rentals, room shares and homes to stay in, anywhere in the world.
 You can search by private room, shared room, and entire home.

 Last year we went to London twice and couldn’t afford a hotel so we got apartments on airbnb.
 It’s very handy for booking quick, cheap last minute overnight stays if you are going to another city or town.
 It’s worth noting that some of the “private rooms” that are listed have separate bathrooms and private entrances so don’t always just filter for “entire house”.

 My advice is to always check the reviews of your host, put it the dates of your stay to get an accurate price and google the area of the place before booking, always leave feedback and have good communication with your host over messages; it really makes a difference.

 Don’t forget family hostels; YHA is fantastic and if you are a member (£15 a year) then it gets you £3 off per member + £1.50 for every under 18 when you book.
 Plus there’s lots of other discounts with a YHA membership for high street shops.
 YHA, Airbnb, etc., is not always the cheapest; like anything, you have to do your research and compare your prices.
 I always check YHA prices against booking.com (which I use to find any hotel and search by lowest price).